The name of the Society is “International Society of Protistologists, Inc.,” hereinafter called the “Society.”

 Emeritus membership shall be available, upon retirement from professional activities, to those who have been regular members of the Society for 15 years or more.
 Emeritus members shall be entitled, for the duration of the member’s life, to membership of the Society for one-half the Regular Membership dues.

 Distinguished protistologists deemed worthy of Honorary membership in the Society, numbering not more than one per year except under special circumstances, shall be submitted by members to the Executive Committee for consideration.
 Upon recommendation of the Executive Committee, election to Honorary membership shall require a majority vote of all members present and voting at a duly scheduled annual business meeting of the Society.
 New Honorary members shall be notified by the Membership Secretary of the honor bestowed upon them and shall be presented with appropriate certification of their membership status and a subscription to The Journal.
 Honorary members shall enjoy all the privileges of regular membership, but shall be exempt from all regular dues and levies claimed by the Society from its members for the duration of the honorary member’s life.
-Honorary members will be invited to present a keynote address at an Annual Scientific Meeting of the Society.
+Honorary members will be invited to present a keynote address.
 The Society Historian (Article 4, Section 7, By-Laws) shall maintain a record of all Honorary Members.

 Article 2 – Dues